EvgehaName/server_client_application/README.md

 * Learning and understanding the QTcpServer and QTcpSocket objects;
 * Working with configuration files using the QSettings object;
+* Connecting and using external custom widgets;
+* Working with QT resources;
 * Practical application of QT and C++.

 ## An example of how a software product works